 The Lexington Recycle Center doesn’t actually recycle materials.
 It simply processes and sorts the materials that are delivered by recycling collection trucks from across Central Kentucky.
+View the recycling map.
 The sorted materials are then sold or given to various industries that recycle them.

 The center’s operations can be impacted by unwanted materials mixed in the recycling stream.
 This trash reduces the efficiency of the center’s operations.
 It can damage equipment, place employees at risk and diminish the value of sorted materials that the center sells.
 Help keep the center running smoothly by recycling right.

 Residents with city waste service can sign up for 311 Alerts to receive an email when a Recycle Center diversion will affect your collection day.
 As long as we know in time to give notice about cart set-out, we’ll tell you when we are diverting material to the landfill via 311 Alert.
 We also send reminders about holiday collection schedules, special events like Household Hazardous Waste Collections and more.